Nevada’s Wild Horses and Burros

 BLM also evaluates each HMA to determine how much forage is available for use.
 The available forage is then allocated among wildlife, wild horses and burros and domestic livestock.
 The number of horses and burros which can graze without causing damage to the range is called the Appropriate Management Level (AML).

 Wild horses and burros can quickly overpopulate an area.
 They have long life spans and are not very susceptible to predation or disease.
 Left unchecked, wild horse and burro numbers can double in four years.
 That can severely impact desert rangelands with scattered, small water sources like we have in Nevada.

-To bring wild horse and burro numbers in balance with the available food and water, BLM gathers hundreds of excess wild horses and burros from Nevada ranges every year.
+To bring wild horse and burro numbers in balance with the available food and water, BLM gathers excess wild horses and burros from Nevada ranges as needed.

 Once captured, excess animals are transported to BLM corral facilities where they are vaccinated to prevent illness or disease and given lots to eat and drink.
 BLM also assigns each animal a unique number – or freeze mark.
 Once they are ready, they are made available for adoption through BLM’s Adopt-A-Horse or Burro Program.
 More than 220,000 wild horses and burros have been adopted by private citizens since the program began in 1971.
 Nearly half of these animals came from Nevada!
 To find out more, check out the National Wild Horse & Burro Program website.

 One of the few, the proud…one of Nevada’s newest members of the US Marine Corps Mounted Color Guard.